cfpb/design-system/docs/pages/sample-component-page.md

 layout: variation
 section: null
 status: Released
-description: "Intro: Describe this component in 1-3 sentences.
+description: 'Intro: Describe this component in 1-3 sentences.
 Explain why the page exists and what users will get out of the content on this page.
 Be brief.
-  Limit to around 400 characters with spaces."
+  Limit to around 400 characters with spaces.'
 variation_groups:
   - variation_group_name: Standard [component name] or Types
     variation_group_description: >-